PaoloGitAccount/BlockedDomain/Tests/README.md

-# Blocked Domain API - Tests
+# Blocked Domain Application - Tests

 ## Overview
-This README provides detailed information about the testing strategy and structure for the Blocked Domain API.
+This README provides detailed information about the testing strategy and structure for the Blocked Domain Application.
 The project employs comprehensive unit tests, integration tests, and end-to-end tests to ensure the robustness, reliability, and correctness of the application.

 ## Table of Contents
 - [Testing Strategy](#testing-strategy)